Docket Entries Since Last Update

 more costly, that "substantially, the only natural, practical, usable fuel, both for

-use, is natural gas," and that if pipe lines, such as the plaintiffs were intending to
+domestic and industrial use, is natural gas," and that if pipe lines, such as the plaintiffs were intending to

 construct and put in operation, were permitted to carry gas into other States the